bibendovsky/bstone/README.md

 * `--aog_sw`
   Switches the port to "Blake Stone: Aliens Of Gold (shareware)" mode.
   If appropriate data files will not be found the port will fail.
-  Default switch strategy: AOG -> PS -> AOG (SW)

 * `--aog`
   Switches the port to "Blake Stone: Aliens Of Gold" mode.
   If appropriate data files will not be found the port will fail.
-  Default switch strategy: AOG -> PS -> AOG (SW)

 * `--ps`
   Switches the port to "Blake Stone: Planet Strike" mode.
   If appropriate data files will not be found the port will fail.
-  Default switch strategy: AOG -> PS -> AOG (SW)

 * `--no_screens`
   Skips start-up screens and the ending promo pages (AOG SW).